Shamsul Islam (Chittagong politician): Early life

-Political and professional life
+Career

 Shamsul Islam was closely connected to political and social activities from his student life.
-He was the elected president of Bangladesh Islami Chhattra Shibir, Chittagong North Zone, in 1978.
-He was the president of Chittagong University Zone of Bangladesh Islami Chhattra Shibir from October 1981 to September 1985.
-He was elected central secretary general of Bangladesh Islami Chhattra Shibir in 1985, and central president in 1987.
+He was the elected president of Bangladesh Islami Chhatra Shibir, Chittagong North Zone, in 1978.
+He was the president of Chittagong University Zone of Bangladesh Islami Chhatra Shibir from October 1981 to September 1985.
+He was elected central secretary general of Bangladesh Islami Chhatra Shibir in 1985, and central president in 1987.